apache/arrow/rust/parquet/README.md

 See [Working with nightly Rust](https://github.com/rust-lang-nursery/rustup.rs/blob/master/README.md#working-with-nightly-rust) to install nightly toolchain and set it as default.

+Parquet requires LLVM.
+Our windows CI image includes LLVM but to build the libraries locally windows users will have to install LLVM.
+Follow [this](https://github.com/appveyor/ci/issues/2651) link for info.

 ## Build
 Run `cargo build` or `cargo build --release` to build in release mode.
 Some features take advantage of SSE4.2 instructions, which can be